thomjur/home_page/publications.md

 author: thomas jurczyk
 layout: page
 permalink: /publications/
+category: publications
 ---

 **See also:** [ORCID Profile](https://orcid.org/0000-0002-5943-2305)

 #### Monographies
 - Jurczyk, Thomas.
-2022.
+2022 (forthcoming).
 "The Notion of "holy" in Ancient Armenian Texts from the Fifth Century CE: A Comparative Approach Using Digital Tools and Methods."
 In *Digital Humanities Research* 5.
-Bielefeld: transcript, 2022.
+Bielefeld: transcript.
 ISBN: 978-3-8376-6181-1

 #### Peer-reviewed journal articles
 - Jurczyk, Thomas.
 2021.
 "Unsupervised Learning and K-Means Clustering with Python." *The Programming Historian* (2021) [Link to the article](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python)